-Daniel Morales-Doyle is an assistant professor of science education and coordinator of the licensure strand of the MEd in Science Education.
+Daniel Morales-Doyle is an assistant professor of science education and coordinator of the licensure strand of the MEd Science Education program.
 His research examines the potential for science education to act as a catalyst for social transformation.

 2015 - PhD, University of Illinois at Chicago, Curriculum Studies